silly-programme/BMSongSort/readme.md

-# sakura gakuin sort /bmsg/ edition
+# Babymetal sort /bmsg/ edition

+Original:
 http://sakurasort.github.io/

+This repository will be deleted once the original owner updates

-add new members in js/fnc_data_v2.js and images in img
+add new song in js/bm/fnc_data_v2.js and images in img

-### to do

-* add extended universe
-* match new site design http://www.sakuragakuin.jp/ (probably cant be bothered)